 The M.S.
 Program focuses on providing students advanced training in the fundamental sciences and technology of Mechanical Engineering to enable them to pursue careers in applied research and development.
 An M.S. degree will enable students to pursue careers in government and industrial laboratories, advanced technology firms, or to teach in community colleges.
 The M.S. program is also a useful springboard toward the Ph.D. program.
 The M.S. program has a thesis and a non-thesis option.
 All full-time students are encouraged to take the thesis option.
 An accelerated BS/MS program is available to exceptional students.

-To meet our goal broadening the graduate degree offerings to meet the needs of industry and local professional engineers for updated skills, the Mechanical Engineering department offers two graduate certificate programs, one in Mechatronics and the other in Computational Thermal Fluid Dynamics.
+To meet our goal broadening the graduate degree offerings to meet the needs of industry and local professional engineers for updated skills, the Mechanical Engineering department also offers graduate certificate programs.
 These programs each consist of a sequence of four graduate courses in a highly focused technical area.

 Substantial external funding, as well as University funded Fellowships and Teaching Assistantships, enable the Department to offer financial aid to outstanding students intent on pursuing the Ph.D. degree.
 Some financial aid is available for some exceptionally qualified M.S. students.
 Please review our opportunities for financial assistance.